bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 Streaming Validator
 -------------------------

+It provides two methods:

-It provides a method to validate ``options`` or ``InstanceMetadata`` parameter of the running module specification.
+1. to validate ``options`` parameter of the running module specification.
+2. to validate instance of the running module specification.

-This method returns a tuple of values that contains:
+Each of these two methods returns a tuple of values that contains:

-- The value that indicates whether ``options`` or ``InstanceMetadata`` is proper or not (the "true" value is set by default).
+- The value that indicates if the validation is sucessful or not;

-- The value that is a list of errors in case of the validation failure (it is an empty list by default).
+- The value that is a list of errors in case of the validation failures (it is an empty list by default).
 It is used when you try to create a new instance of a specific module, and if the validation method returns false value the instance will not be created.

 Executor
 ---------------------

 An executor is a key module component that performs the data processing.
-It receives the data flow and processes it in correspondence with the parameters of module specification.
+It receives the data flow and processes it in correspondence with the requirements of module specification.
 It utilizes an instance/instances for processing.
 An instance is a full range of settings for an exact module.

 Data Processing Flow in Modules
 ---------------------------------